The health of a community can only be as strong as

 the Foundation seeks to address societal issues associated with

-domestic violence, children's health and well-being, child abuse
+access to health care, family planning, domestic violence, children's health and well-being, child abuse

 and neglect, hunger and homelessness.